facjure/public-domain-poetry/README.md

 ## Poetrod-Platform

-Poetroid, an opensource platform written in [Clojure](www.clojure.org), is built to discover poetry together.
+Poetroid, an open platform written in [Clojure](www.clojure.org), is built to discover poetry together.
 Currently in *research & development*, this platform will bring together web, print, and mobile distribution of public domain poetry in a unified [api](http://en.wikipedia.org/wiki/Application_programming_interface).

 For more information, visit [Poetroid](http://poetroid.com/#/page/about.md).